bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 </figure>
 </template>

 At this speed, ten notes per second, it would take you more than a day and a half of uninterrupted listening to reach Beethoven's notes.
 I like it.
 I think it sounds very meditative.
+Very *swoopey*.

 Turning voicings into numbers has afforded us another opportunity and it's with this that I'll finish.
 We can use a non-repeating random number generator[^4] to listen to each and every voicing.
 I'm not sure if there's any telling when you'll hit E4, F4, G#4, A4, but it's in there.
 To hear all the voicings, to make sure you hear Beethoven's, would take over five days and sixteen hours.

 <figure id="string-quartet-random-initial">
-  <audio class="w-full" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/audio/string-quartets-random.ogx" controls></audio>
+  <audio class="w-full" src="/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/audio/string-quartet-random.ogg" controls></audio>

   <figcaption>

-  **Note** without JavaScript you'll only get about a one minute sample.
+  **Note** without JavaScript you'll get about a six minute sample.

   </figcaption>
 </figure>